BrianSemiglia/Cycle.swift/README.md

 ## Reasoning

+### Doing One Thing Well
+It's said that good code does one thing well.
+But what is 'doing' and what is a 'thing'?
+Verifying that something is being done can be achieved by observing a change so it might be fair to say that 'doing' is 'changing'.
+A change requires a before and an after so a 'thing' might be defined as a type of value that can vary and that can be compared.
+Putting it altogether, a revised definition might read 'Good code defines a single, verifiable transformation'.
+Functional programming embraces this philosphy by prioritizing types and visibility.
+Pure functions take one value, produce a new value and return it without making any other changes (side-effects).
+Cycle attempts to make an application a single, verifiable transformation of `Events` to `Frames`.

+An exception to this within Cycle is the use of RxSwift.
+RxSwift isn't completely functional as it allows creating points of persistent state within streams (a side-effect that can affect subsequent executions) but it leans heavily toward dealing in terms of value and visibility.

 ### Change without Change
-Applications are functions that transform values based on events.
-However, functional programming discourages mutability.
+A transformation is the goal, however functional programming also discourages mutability.
 How can something change without changing?
 Cycle attempts to answer that question with a flip-book like model.
 Just as every frame of a movie is unchanging, so can be view-models.
 Change is only produced once a frame is fed into a projector and run past light, or rendered rather.
-In the same way, Cycle provides the scaffolding necessary to feed an infinite list of view-models into drivers to be procedurally rendered.
+In the same way, Cycle provides the scaffolding necessary to feed an infinite list of view-models into a thin layer of drivers to be procedurally rendered.

 ### Truth
 Objects typically maintain their own version of the truth.
 This has the potential to lead to many truths, sometimes conflicting.
 These conflicts can cause stale/incorrect data to persist.
 A single source of truth provides consistency for all.
 At the same time, moving state out of objects removes their identity and makes them much more reusable/disposable.
 For example, a view that is not visible can be freed/reused without losing the data that it was hosting.